mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 Both also have `refresh` configuration parameter.
 This parameter defines a polling interval for polling the state of the `upnprenderer` or `upnpserver`.
 The default polling interval is 60s.
-O turns off polling.
+0 turns off polling.

+An advanced configuration parameter `responsetimeout` permits tweaking how long the `upnprenderer` and `upnpserver` will wait for GENA events from the UPnP device.
+This timeout is checked when there is a dependency between an action invocation and an event with expected result.
+The default is 2500ms.
+It should not be changed in normal circumstances.

 Additionally, a `upnpserver` device has the following optional configuration parameters:

 * `filter`: when true, only list content that is playable on the renderer, default is `false`.

-* `sortcriteria`: Sort criteria for the titles in the selection list and when sending for playing to a renderer.
+* `sortcriteria`: sort criteria for the titles in the selection list and when sending for playing to a renderer.

   The criteria are defined in UPnP sort criteria format, examples: `+dc:title`, `-dc:creator`, `+upnp:album`.
   Support for sort criteria will depend on the media server.
   The default is to sort ascending on title, `+dc:title`.

-* `browsedown`: When browse or search results in exactly one container entry, iteratively browse down until the result contains multiple container entries or at least one media entry.
-The default is `true`.
+* `browsedown`: when browse or search results in exactly one container entry, iteratively browse down until the result contains multiple container entries or at least one media entry, default is `true`.

-* `searchfromroot`: When searching, always start from root instead of the current id.
-The default is `false`.
+* `searchfromroot`: always start search from root instead of the current id, default is `false`.

 A `upnprenderer` has the following optional configuration parameter: